avazahedi/jaco_deep_grasp/README.md

 ## Properties of Object to be Picked
 This is for creating a collision object to represent the object being picked.
 This gets used in generating the motion plan.
 Set the `object_pose` and `object_dimensions` in `kinova_object.yaml`.
+* The gripper for this arm does not have force sensors, so the close pose is position-based.
+Because of this, the close pose in `j2s7s300.srdf` needs to be tuned for the object you want to grasp.
+The range of values for the finger joints is 0.0-1.4, though 0.2-1.2 is recommended to avoid hitting limits.
+Future work remains for dynamically doing this process.
 * See the **Unfinished Work** section at the end of the README for information regarding my progress towards dynamic collision object generation.

 ## Place Pose